Foodscaping, Hidden Truths about Beautiful landscaping in Kenya

 Hibiscus tea, Hibiscus is one of edible flowers in foodscaping

 Food scaping can include a variety of edible plants, such as vegetables, fruits, herbs, and berries, as well as companion plants that attract beneficial insects and pollinators.
-In this blog post, we will discuss some of the best edible flowers to include in your foodscape.
+In this post, we will discuss some of the best crops to include in your foodscape.

 When incorporating edible flowers into your foodscape, it’s important to remember that they should be grown organically and free of pesticides.
 They should also be washed and inspected for insects before using them in food.